gramener/gramex/gramex/guide/debug/README.md

 You can learn more from this
 [video tutorial on pdb](https://www.youtube.com/watch?v=lnlZGhnULn4).

-There are 1 ways to start the debugger:
+There are many ways to start the debugger:

 1. Add this line: `import ipdb; ipdb.set_trace()` to your code.
 Python will run until this line and start the debugger.
 1. When Gramex is running, you press `Ctrl+D` on the console at any time.
 Python will start the debugger.
+1. Run `gramex --debug_exception=true`.
+When there's an exception, Python will start the debugger at the line before the error.
 1. Run Gramex via `python -m pdb /path/to/gramex/__main__.py`.

-You can also use [WinPDB](http://winpdb.org/docs/) -- a cross-platform debugger -- on Gramex using:
+You can also use [WinPDB](http://winpdb.org/docs/) -- a cross-platform GUI for pdb -- on Gramex using:

     conda install -c jacob-barhak -c anaconda winpdb winpdb.bat /path/to/gramex/__main__.py